Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 Key insights:
 -
 To begin with, our Data has been elaborate based on one side of players, from the horde's.
 The majority of players are creating the combination Blood elf Paladin because back then it was the most popular race/class combination.
 Instead of Orc Warlock which might be less enjoyable, time consuming and demanding.
+The total number of ALL players are #412.946 as we mentioned above.

 # Question 5.
 PvP / PVE or something else?